Sales Tax

 discretionary sales surtax

-(county tax) that applies to most transactions subject to the sales or use
+(county tax) that applies to most transactions subject to the sales or

-purchaser.)
-For a list of discretionary sales surtax rates, visit the
+the purchaser.)
+For a list of discretionary sales surtax rates, visit

 Discretionary Sales Surtax Information